Skip to Main Content

 Importing publications from an online source

 Instead of adding records manually, you can import publications from online sources.
-The following online sources are available: Scopus, Mendeley, CrossRef, Ebsco and Fennica.
-It is recommended to use Scopus, if the publication is available, due to good data quality, but the other online sources can also be used as a complementary sources.
+The following online sources are available: Scopus, Mendeley, CrossRef and Ebsco.
+It is recommended to use Scopus, if the publication is available, due to good data quality, but the other databases can also be used as a complementary sources.

 • Click on the button Add content or plus sign to open the submission guide.